 Having a wash outside the home.
-A survey of users of City of Paris public bathing facilities (bains-douches)
+A survey of users of City of Paris free public bathing facilities (bains-douches)

 Paris has 16 free public bathing facilities, for a total of 500 private individual showers.